Overview of Autonomous Databases

 - Tuning the database

-For an introduction to the Free Tier, see Oracle Cloud Infrastructure's Free Tier.
-For details of the Always Free Autonomous Database, see Overview of the Always Free Autonomous Database.
-To provision an Always Free Autonomous Database, see To create an Always Free Autonomous Database.
+To learn about Free Tier Databases, see Oracle Cloud Infrastructure Free Tier.
+To learn about the details of the Always Free Autonomous Database, see Overview of the Always Free Autonomous Database.
+To provision an Always Free Autonomous Database, see Creating an Autonomous Database on Shared Exadata Infrastructure.

 For information on regional availability of Always Free Autonomous Database, see the "Always Free Cloud Services" section of Data Regions for Platform and Infrastructure Services.